QuickAppsSACV/Script-to-migrate-files-Google-Drive/README.md

 3. Generate json credentials in google cloud and save in the root of the project.
 4. Execute script (node script.js)

+## Important files
+* credentials.js -> this file is downloaded from google cloud
+* token.js -> this file is generated when you authenticate with google cloud.

 ## Description of Project
 The goal of the project is copy files from one folder to other folder in google drive.